 During 2016, the Pork segment completed the acquisitions of five hog growing operations for total cash consideration of \$219 million.
 These hog operations' results have been included in Seaboard's consolidated financial statements from the dates of acquisition.
 See Note 12 for further information on these acquisitions.
 The Pork segment's biodiesel plants have historically received Federal blender's credits for the biodiesel they blend.
 The 2015 Tax Act signed into law in December 2015, as discussed in Note 6, renewed the Federal blender's credit, which had previously expired on December 31, 2014, retroactively to January 1, 2015 with an expiration of December 31, 2016.
 As a result, in the fourth quarter of 2015 the Pork segment recognized as revenue the 2015 Federal blender's credits of \$17 million.
 The 2014 Tax Act signed into law in December 2014 as discussed in Note 6, renewed the Federal blender's credit that had previously expired on December 31, 2013 retroactively to January 1, 2014 with an expiration date of December 31, 2014.
-As a result, in the fourth quarter of 2011 the Pork segment recognized as revenue the 2014 with an expiration date of December 31, 2014.
 As a result, in the fourth quarter of 2014 the Pork segment recognized as revenue the 2014 Federal blender's credits of \$15 million.
-The Federal blender's credits of \$15 million.
-The Federal blender's credits of \$15 million.
+The Federal blenders credits have not been renewed for 2017.